benjaminsampica/benjaminsampicaStatic/content/post/cleancode1/index.md

 I've read [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM) by Robert Martin, who also offers excellent advice, but this sentence was concise and striking.
 It is why we struggle with naming things when programming, whether it be variables, methods, properties, or even going further and arguing with the business on why _their_ naming conventions are confusing.

-So, why _is_ naming things so hard, but so important?
+So, why _is_ naming things so hard but so important?

 ## The Theoretical
 There are quite a few reasons covered in the above books, which I recommend you read, but the following section is broad strokes of what I took away from them.
 The overarching theme is being _concise and consistent_.